Frequently Asked Questions about Scholarships

 How should I apply for scholarships?
 Do I need to submit a FAFSA in order to be considered for scholarships?

 You can apply online for Penn College scholarships.
-Newly admitted students must have paid their tuition deposit in order to apply.
-With one application, you will be considered for all Penn College scholarships for which you meet the criteria.
+With one application, students will be considered for all Penn College scholarships for which they meet the criteria.
 Most scholarships have financial need criteria, so yes, you must submit your complete FAFSA each year and preferably by our FAFSA Priority Deadline of April 15 to be considered for those scholarships.
 In addition, you must have a Financial Aid Application (FAA) on file with the Financial Aid Office for the academic year that you are applying for scholarships.
 We also provide an external scholarship list for your convenience.
 At the bottom of that list, you will find search engines for regional and national scholarships.

 When should I apply for scholarships?